William D. Ford Federal Direct Student Loans Loan Programs

 ***Starting July 1, 2012: Graduate students are no longer eligible for subsidized student loans.

 Direct Student Loans (subsidized and unsubsidized) disbursed on or after July 1, 2013 have a fixed interest rate.
-The rate assigned to each loan will change every July 1 according to the following chart:
+The rate assigned to new loans will change every July 1 according to the following chart:

 |Academic Year||Degree Level||For Loans Disbursed||Fixed Interest Rate|